ipsy-md/docs/docs/open-science/research-data-management/publish.md

 - [Figshare](https://figshare.com/)
 - [Zenodo](https://zenodo.org/)
 - [RDC at ZPID](https://rdc-psychology.org/) (Intended only for psychogy/neuroscience data)
-- [OpenNeuro](https://openneuro.org/) (Intended only for neuroscientific data)
+- [OpenNeuro](https://openneuro.org/) (Intended only for psychogy/neuroscience data)

 !!! note "Sharing code for your publication"
-    If you expect and whish other people to have a more interactive and collaborative approach to the code of your paper, consider to share it also on other platforms such as Github, Gitlab or Bitbucket.
+    If you expect and whish other people to have a more interactive and collaborative approach your research, consider to share your code on other platforms such as Github, Gitlab or Bitbucket.
 Refer to the section about [code sharing].
     [code sharing]: ../../code-management/sharing

 ## Pre-registration

-Pre-registration is a relatively recent approach of doing research, it is based on the assumption that registering in advance, to a dedicated platform, a detailed plan of your experimental and analysis procedures would contribute to a more transparent and reproducible research.
+Pre-registration is a relatively recent approach of doing research, it is based on the assumption that registering in advance, to a dedicated platform, a detailed plan of your experimental and analysis procedures contributes to a more transparent and reproducible research.

 One of the fundamental aspects of pre-registration is a clear distinction between **confirmatory-hypothesis** and **exploratory-hypothesis**, or in other words the distinction between the hypothesis put forward before data collection (the prediction)  and the exploratory post-hoc hypothesis (the postdiction).
-Pre-gistration does not favor one or the other hypothesis, it considers both fundamental for the advancement of science, but it requires a net distinction when data and results are published.
+Pre-gistration does not favor one or the other hypothesis, it considers both fundamental for the advancement of science, but it requires reseachers to make a net distinction between the two hypotheses when data and results are published.

 For a more comprehensive presentation of pre-registration refer to [Nosek et al, 2018](https://www.pnas.org/doi/10.1073/pnas.1708274114).